Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 ![NumPy cs CuPy NVIDIA](/images/2022/02/numpy_vs_cupy_nvidia.png)

 This was ran on NVIDIA TITAN RTX.
-The plot for NVIDIA GPU is what you would expect, the computation is faster with cupy (i.e. on GPU) compared to numpy (i.e. on CPU) for non-trivial image size.
+The plot for NVIDIA GPU is what you would expect, the computation is faster with CuPy (i.e. on GPU) compared to NumPy (i.e. on CPU) for non-trivial image size.
 This result is what you would expect.
 The computation on GPU is slow for the image size less than **61 x 77**, this is due to the overhead of moving things to the device (gpu) is significant compared to the time taken for actual computation.

-We expect the AMD result to be on similar lines to NVIDIA one, as soon as the device synchronization issue is fixed.
+We expect the AMD result to be on similar lines to NVIDIA one, as soon as the device synchronization issue is fixed, which we are investigating and will submit a bug report to the CuPy project to discuss the strategies for fixing the problem.

 ### Running the analysis